mikessh/vdjtools/doc/input.rst

       that were applied.
 For example the :ref:`downsample` routine run with ``-n 50000`` will append ``ds:50000`` to the ``..filter..`` column.
       Note that this column name is reserved and should not be modified.

-   -  Some routines for working with metadata files can be found in :ref:`util` section.

 Below are the basic guidelines for creating a metadata file.